/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • The review and correction of the intern’s CV- the sending of the intern’s application to Host Companies looking for interns,

-• The scheduling of interviews with the Host Companies interested in the intern’s profile (provided that the first payment of deposit has been paid by the intern)
+• The scheduling of interviews with the Host Companies interested in the intern’s profile (provided that the first deposit payment has been made by the intern)

 Accommodation Package: refers to the different services provided by ABROADER and/or its Partners to find accommodation for the intern.
 Notably, it includes:

-• The coordination and arrangement with the person in charge of the serviced apartment (Landlord, Head tenant, Accommodation Company or Host Family) before the intern’s stay at the accommodation.
+• The coordination and arrangement with the person in charge of the serviced apartment (Landlord, Head tenant, Accommodation Company or Host Family) before the intern’s stay at the accommodation

-Homestay: refers to a private room in a Host Family with shared facilities, common rooms with Wi-Fi; also including a dinner provided by the Host Family.
+Homestay: refers to a private room in a Host Family with shared facilities, and common rooms with Wi-Fi; also including a dinner provided by the Host Family.

 Landlord: refers to a natural or legal person who owns and/ or operates a property in which the intern is accommodated.